digital-blueprint/toolkit/packages/provider/README.md

 </dbp-provider>
 ```

-There is two cascaded providers around an auth component, a language selector and a person selector.
+There are two cascaded providers around an auth component, a language selector and a person selector.
 The flow looks like this:

 ```mermaid